Smoky Mountains Hiking

 If venturing off the paved trail from the parking lot to Clingmans Dome, learn about hiking safety and potential risks in the backcountry of Great Smoky Mountains National Park.
 Always prepare yourself with knowledge and remember to good judgment at all times.

-Here’s just a few hiking safety tips:
+Here’s just a few

 - Do not attempt to cross flooded streams.